 The extended family structure consists of two or more adults who are related, either by blood or marriage, living in the same home.
 This family includes many relatives living together and working toward common goals, such as raising the children and keeping up with the household duties.
 Many extended families include cousins, aunts or uncles and grandparents living together.
 This type of family structure may form due to financial difficulties or because older relatives are unable to care for themselves alone.
 Extended families are becoming increasingly common all over the world.

 While most people think of family as including children, there are couples who either cannot or choose not to have children.
 The childless family is sometimes the "forgotten family," as it does not meet the traditional standards set by society.
 Childless families consist of a husband and wife living and working together.
 Many childless families take on the responsibility of pet ownership or have extensive contact with their nieces and nephews as a substitute for having their own children.

 Over half of all marriages end in divorce, and many of these individuals choose to get remarried.
-This creates the stepfamily which involves two separate families merging into one new unit.
+This creates the step or blended family which involves two separate families merging into one new unit.
 It consists of a new husband and wife and their children from previous marriages or relationships.
-Stepfamilies are about as common as the nuclear family, although they tend to have more problems, such as adjustment periods and discipline issues.
-Stepfamilies need to learn to work together and also work with their exes to ensure these family units run smoothly.
+Step families are about as common as the nuclear family, although they tend to have more problems, such as adjustment periods and discipline issues.
+Step families need to learn to work together and also work with their exes to ensure these family units run smoothly.

 Many grandparents today are raising their grandchildren for a variety of reasons.
 One in fourteen children is raised by his grandparents, and the parents are not present in the child's life.
 This could be due to parents' death, addiction, abandonment or being unfit parents.
 Many grandparents need to go back to work or find additional sources of income to help raise their grandchildren.